-- How to Calculate the Simple Moving Average (SMA) Golden Cross
+- Simple Moving Average (SMA) Golden Cross Calculation

-- The question remains: Does trading the golden cross really work?
+The question remains: Does trading the Golden Cross work?
 As it turns out, yes.
 There is money to be made trading Golden Crosses – only if you know how to interpret them.
 As a result, Golden Cross stocks can be lucrative.

-To understand the concept of a golden cross, and trading golden cross stocks, you first need to come to grips with the idea of moving averages.
+To understand the concept of a golden cross and trading golden cross stocks, you first need to come to grips with moving averages.

-In their most basic form, a moving average takes the closing price of a stock (from each of the previous days), over a given period- let’s say 50 days and then divided it by the same number of days (50 in this case) to arrive at an average.
+In their most basic form, a moving average takes the closing price of a stock (from each of the previous days) over a given period- let’s say 50 days and then divides it by the same number of days (50 in this case) to arrive at an average.

-As each day passes, the entire data is updated, which is what makes it a “moving” average.
-Yes, I know, that’s a lot to take in, but trust me, this info is going to be golden.
+As each day passes, the data is updated, making it a “moving” average.
+Yes, I know, that’s a lot to take in, but trust me, this info will be golden.

-Have you ever tried to tune your radio to your favorite station, but for whatever reason, you seem only to get static?
+Have you ever tried to tune your radio to your favorite station, but you seem only to get static for whatever reason?

-A scenario like this is, unfortunately, all too common in the trading world.
+Unfortunately, a scenario like this is too common in the trading world.
 With hundreds of different indicators, it’s hard to figure out which one to tune in to, and your brain becomes a muffled mess.

 Golden cross stocks are considered to have a bullish breakout signal.
 This occurs when a short-term moving average (such as the 50-day MA) sharply rises and crosses over the longer-term moving average (such as the 200-day MA.

-Typically, because a golden cross is associated with a sharp upward movement in price, it is used as a buy signal with the assumption that a significant uptrend will follow.
+Typically, because a golden cross is associated with a sharp upward movement in price, it is used as a buy signal, assuming that a significant uptrend will follow.

 Alternatively, the reverse is known as a Death Cross.
-In this situation, the 50-day MA falls below the 200-day MA, signalling a bearish trend.
+In this situation, the 50-day MA falls below the 200-day MA, signaling a bearish trend.

-As long-term indicators do carry more weight, the golden cross indicates a bull market on the horizon and high trading volumes verify it.
+As long-term indicators carry more weight, the golden cross indicates a bull market on the horizon, and high trading volumes verify it.

-- When a downtrend ends, and price hits bottom, there is a large gap between the 50 MA (faster moving average) and the 200 MA (slower moving average).
+- When a downtrend ends and the price hits bottom, there is a large gap between the 50 MA (faster-moving average) and the 200 MA (slower-moving average).

-- Once the candlesticks range for a while, the price is going to go higher.
+- Once the candlesticks range for a while, the price will go higher.
 At this point, the 50 MA will cross above 200 MA to fill the gap.

 - Next, the uptrend begins.
-We now have the 50 MA or 200 MA acting as a support for the price to reach higher levels.
+We now have the 50 MA or 200 MA supporting the price to reach higher levels.

 Finally, the uptrend finishes when the death cross happens.
-Just like you would expect, the death cross is the opposite of a golden cross.
+As expected, the death cross is the opposite of a golden cross.

-We see the death cross occurring when the 50 MA (short-term moving average) crosses below 200 MA (long-term moving average).
+The death cross occurs when the 50 MA (short-term moving average) exceeds 200 MA (long-term moving average).

 Which MA to Choose?

-Some wonder whether they should use the EMA, SMA or the VMA when calculating the golden cross.
-But the reality is, success in trading the golden cross strategy doesn’t come from choosing different MAs.
+Some wonder whether they should use the EMA, SMA, or VMA when calculating the golden cross.
+But the reality is that success in trading the golden cross strategy doesn’t come from choosing different MAs.

-If and when you continue to do this calculation for further candles, you’ll have a line in your chart, which indicates 4 SMA.
+If and when you continue this calculation for further candles, you’ll have a line in your chart indicating 4 SMA.

-Here is an example of a study showing golden cross marked as well as death crosses.
+Here is an example of a study showing golden cross marked and death crosses.
 TradingView provides great custom studies for…free!

-EMA means exponential moving average, and for simplification purposes, I didn’t include the formula.
+EMA means exponential moving average, and I didn’t include the formula for simplification purposes.
 But, all you need to know is that the EMA puts more emphasis on recent data, and that’s the main difference from SMA.

 What Time Periods Should Day Traders Use?

-To trade intra-day golden cross breakouts, day traders commonly use smaller time frames such as the 5 and 15-day moving averages.
+To trade intra-day golden cross breakouts, day traders commonly use smaller time frames, such as the five and 15-day moving averages.
 Spotting a golden cross on these time frames may work for you.
-Combining them with patterns and volume and overall price action is going to give you the greatest edge.
+Combining them with pattern volume and price action will give you the greatest edge.

 Verifying the Golden Cross

-Many times, as with other indicators, trading a golden cross can produce a false signal if used in isolation.
-That is why a golden cross should always be confirmed with other signals and indicators before executing a trade.
+As with other indicators, trading a golden cross can often produce a false signal if used in isolation.
+Before executing a trade, a golden cross should always be confirmed with other signals and indicators.

-- The most commonly used moving averages are the 50-period and the 200-period moving average.
+- The most commonly used moving averages are the 50-period and the 200-period moving averages.

-- Larger time periods tend to form stronger, lasting breakouts.
+- Larger periods tend to form stronger, lasting breakouts.
 (The trend is your friend)